Sitecore/jss/docs/upgrades/unreleased.md

         ...
     ```

+* It's highly recommended to install `sharp` dependency version `0.32.6` for nextjs apps in order to improve memory usage of Image Optimization feature.
+Run the `npm` command to install it:
+    `npm i sharp@0.32.6`

 # nextjs-xmcloud

 * Render a new `EditingScripts` component in your `Scripts.ts` file to support a new Editing Integration feature.